banalityexhibition/gr-lora/README.md

+# BE-gr-lora

+Fork of BastilleResearch's gr-lora repo, for moden use.
+Original repo hasn't been updated in several years and is very difficult to use on modern systems.
+Updating it to modern standard and to use gnuradio 3.10

 # gr-lora

 This is an open-source implementation of the LoRa CSS PHY, based on the blind signal analysis conducted by @matt-knight.
 The original research that guided this implementation may be found at https://github.com/matt-knight/research